Is hemp cultivation legal in the UK?

 Is it legal to consume hemp?

-In the last couple of years, hemp has been making a comeback in diverse sectors.
+In the last couple of years, hemp has been making a real comeback in a range of industrial sectors.
 It has become a highly sought-after ingredient found not only in health foods, oils, and natural remedies but also in skincare products, textiles, and is making a splash in the construction industry.

 One of the key reasons for its popularity is the widely recognised nutritional benefits of hemp seeds.
 These tiny powerhouses are packed with essential nutrients, including omega fatty acids, vitamin E, phosphorus, potassium, sodium, magnesium, sulphur, calcium, iron, and zinc.
 Incorporating hemp seeds into your diet can contribute to overall well-being and provide a natural boost of goodness for your body.